 |Language of Instruction:||English, Finnish, Swedish||Minimum GPA::||3.0|

-The University of Helsinki, founded in 1640, is the oldest and largest university in Finland.
+The University of Helsinki was founded in 1640.
 Established as a more traditional educational institution, the pace of study is usually left up to the individual and there is an emphasis on the student's own initiative and individual work.

 Fall: Early September – Mid December